RealBongoChongo/cosmicjunk.lua/docs/types/BaseType.md

 Fires whenever an attribute was changed on the object

+> [!WARNING]
-<p class="panel-warning" markdown="1">This fires on all attributes, meaning that it will not matter if it is not a configuration attribute</p>
+> This fires on all attributes, meaning that it will not matter if it is not a configuration attribute

 |**Arguments**  | Type   |
 | :------------ | ------ |